TheOdinProject/curriculum/html_css/introduction.md

 ### In each lesson:

-1. We'll introduce the topic briefly and provide you with a list of things you should pay attention to.
+1. We'll introduce the topic briefly and provide you with a list of 'learning outcomes' that you should look out for.
 2. You'll be asked to do readings, watch videos, do online courses or otherwise consume content to initially learn the material.
+3. Look back at your 'Learning Outcomes,' and if you can answer the questions with ease, move onward.
 4. Every few lessons you will be asked to build a larger project, in this case they are almost exclusively rebuilding sites that you're probably familiar with.
-These are best done with a friend.
+Feel free to work with a partner.
 5. Finally, we'll include additional helpful resources and other potentially useful tidbits at the end of each lesson.

 ### Enough talk, get learning!